ADHD Doesn't Cause Divorce, Denial Does

 Posted Sep 18, 2013

 This might make you think that ADHD causes divorce.
 Not so.
-Unmanaged and undiagnosed ADHD can be terrifically difficult to live with for both the person with the ADHD and for his or her spouse.
-But, happily, ADHD that is diagnosed is one of the most manageable mental health issues there is.
-To provide some perspective – as just one piece of the ADHD treatment “puzzle,” research suggests that about 70% or more of adults with ADHD can find significant relief from their symptoms by taking medication – about 50% of them can “normalize” their behaviors.
-And that’s just one part of the treatment process, which has many different, complementary and cumulatively effective options.
+Unmanaged and undiagnosed ADHD can be terrifically difficult to live with for both the person with ADHD and for his or her spouse.
+But ADHD that is diagnosed is one of the most manageable mental health issues there is.
+To provide some perspective, research suggests that about 70% or more of adults with ADHD can find significant relief from their symptoms by taking medication — about 50% can “normalize” their behaviors.
+And that’s just one part of the treatment process, which has many different complementary and cumulatively effective options.

 Management of ADHD in a relationship consists of three steps:

 - Accepting that ADHD has a huge impact on your relationship

 - Learning and implementing specific tactics that work for couples with ADHD

 With these three steps, couples can turn even a dysfunctional relationship around.
 I’ve seen it happen many, many times.

 Diagnosis is critical.
 You have to know about ADHD to start to treat it.
 But it is the second step — internalizing that ADHD symptoms and symptomatic behaviors are the starting point for many negative patterns between partners — that is actually the differentiator between rebuilding a relationship or not.
 Furthermore, non-ADHD partners must also internalize that they, too, play a huge role in the relationship dynamics initiated by (but certainly not ending with) ADHD symptomatic behaviors.
 They need to understand "the ADHD effect."